adriansev/jalien_py/README.md

 -f : replace any existing output file
 -P : enable persist on successful close semantic
--y <nr_sources> : use up to the number of sources specified in parallel -S <parallel nr chunks> : copy using the specified number of TCP connections -chksz <bytes> : chunk size (bytes)
+-y <nr_sources> : use up to the number of sources specified in parallel -S <aditional TPC streams> : uses num additional parallel streams to do the transfer.
+The maximum value is 15.
+The default is 0 (i.e., use only the main stream).
+-chunks <nr chunks> : number of chunks that should be requested in parallel -chunksz <bytes> : chunk size (bytes)
 -T <nr_copy_jobs> : number of parralel copy jobs from a set (for recursive copy)

 for the recursive copy of directories the following options (of the find command) can be used: